jannden/blockrunners/README.md

 # Update the program ID in Anchor.
 anchor keys sync

-# Copy the IDL to the frontend.
-anchor run copy_idl

 # Run the tests including the "test" feature.
 anchor test -- --features test

-# Airdrop yourself some money if necessary.
-solana airdrop 5

-# Build, deploy and start a local ledger.
+# Deploy the program to the localnet.
 anchor localnet

+# Or deploy to devnet/mainnet-beta.
+anchor build
+anchor deploy

+# Copy the IDL to the frontend.
+anchor run copy_idl

 # Serve your frontend application locally.
 anchor run frontend